 Further sweatbox rotation is carefully

-achieved to ensure consistent fermentation and best quality bean.
+achieved to ensure consistent fermentation and the best quality bean.
 After

 this initial phase, beans are dried over the next several days for the